 Admission to the Medical Assessment is by GP or other consultant referral only.

-On arrival to the hospital at the specified time, patients are admitted immediately to the dedicated unit and has an initial consultation with the Internal Medical Consultant who will arrange the appropriate investigations and treatment.
+On arrival to the hospital at the specified time, patients are admitted immediately to the dedicated unit and have an initial consultation with the Internal Medical Consultant who will arrange the appropriate investigations and treatment as indicated.

 The aim is to complete all tests and investigations on the same day and depending on the outcome, the patient may be admitted to the hospital or alternatively discharged back to the care of their GP.